sequelize/cli/CONTRIBUTING.md

 ### Running tests

 By default CLI use SQLite, which requires no database configuration.
-We use Babel to build CLI.
-Running default test command will automatically build it for you.

 ```bash
 $ npm test